 I run a retail business, and I’m not comfortable allowing anyone into my store without a face covering.
 What can my business do to accommodate shoppers who can’t wear face coverings for medical or disability-related reasons?

 If a customer is unable to wear a face covering for a medical or disability-related reason, retailers may not deny entry to that customer just because they are not wearing a face covering.
 But retailers are strongly encouraged to offer accommodations to these customers so that they can access the retailer’s services without entering the business facility.
 Accommodations may include things like offering delivery services, or accepting customers’ shopping lists over the phone or at curbside and bringing the items outside to the customer so they don’t need to enter the store.

-I’m not comfortable going shopping in person because I cannot wear a face covering for a medical or disability-related reason.
+I’m not comfortable going shopping in person because I am still not fully vaccinated and cannot wear a face covering for a medical or disability-related reason.
 Are there any resources to help me with my shopping?